braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/news_feed/integration.md

 If you want to change the card data after it's been sent by Braze, we recommend storing (deep copy) the card data locally, updating it, and displaying it yourself.
 The cards are accessible via [`ABKFeedController`][44].

-### News Feed model
+## News Feed model

-Braze has five unique card types that share a base model.
-Each type of card also has additional properties that are specific to each card which are listed below.
+Braze has five unique card types: banner image, captioned image, text announcement, and classic.
+Each type inherits common properties from a base model and has the following additional properties.

 ### Base card model properties